⚠️ Mistakes to Avoid

 The portrait quality isn't the problem.
 The display is.
 And the good news is that every display mistake has a simple, specific fix.

-Here are the seven most common ones I see, and exactly how to correct each.
+Here are the seven most common ones, and exactly how to correct each.

 The result: portraits that feel disconnected from the furniture below, floating awkwardly near the ceiling like they're trying to escape the room.

-The center of your portrait or gallery arrangement should be 57 to 60 inches from the floor.
-This is standard museum and gallery height, calibrated for comfortable viewing.
+Center the arrangement at 57-60 inches from the floor.
+This is calibrated for comfortable viewing.
 When hanging above furniture (a sofa, console, or bed), maintain 6 to 8 inches between the top of the furniture and the bottom of the lowest frame.
 Not 12 inches.
 Not 18 inches.
 Six to eight.
 It should feel connected to the furniture, not floating above it.

 The result: a gallery wall that looks like it was hung in a hurry rather than designed with intention.